oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 8. Click **Save**.

 ## Task 3: Create an Invoice Analysis page
-In this task, you create an Invoice Analysis page featuring the Cards Region, which displays extracted fields from the uploaded image or PDF file in an organized manner.
-Clicking on a card brings up a Pop-up Dialog page where you will find a clear comparison between your uploaded PDF and the output from OCI Document Understanding.
+In this task, you create an Invoice Analysis page featuring the Cards Region.
+This Region organizes extracted fields from the uploaded image or PDF file.
+Clicking on a card brings up a Pop-up Dialog page where you can clearly compare your uploaded PDF with the output from OCI Document Understanding.

 1. Navigate to Create(+) in Page Designer toolbar and select **Page**.